5 Pilates Exercises for Menopause Relief (& Why They Are Effective)

 Enhancing Flexibility

 Flexibility maintains joint health and mobility.
-Regular stretching helps reduce stiffness and discomfort, allowing for greater ease of movement and a more active lifestyle.
+Regular stretching included in Pilates helps reduce stiffness and discomfort, allowing for greater ease of movement and a more active lifestyle.

 Embracing a Healthier Lifestyle with Pilates